drandrewthomas/gcodercnc2d5/README.md

 The sources below have been very useful in developing this web app: many thanks to them all :-)

-QuickSettings is used for the properties dialogs: [https://github.com/bit101/quicksettings](https://github.com/bit101/quicksettings)
+QuickSettings was used for the properties dialogs prior to v1.2: [https://github.com/bit101/quicksettings](https://github.com/bit101/quicksettings)

 To help ensure downloading files is simple and consistent, and works regardless of browser download size limits, Filesaver.js is used: [https://github.com/eligrey/FileSaver.js/](https://github.com/eligrey/FileSaver.js/)